This post may contain affiliate links from which i can earn a commission

 33. Panic Attacks

-The heightened anxiety that women can experience in menopause can lead to panic attacks.
+The heightened anxiety that women can experience in menopause can lead to panic disorder with the result being panic attacks.
 If this is something that is happening for you it is advisable to seek help from a medical professional.

 If you are feeling a panic attack coming on try the breathing methods mentioned in symptom 31 as well as some grounding techiques.